Winawer/bibbreviate/README.md

 WARNING: this package is still in beta.
 I use it on my own bib files, but errors are still more than possible.
 Be sure to back up your files before using.

+This package is also not supported on Windows.
+I welcome pull requests to fix this.

 Development
 ===========